Xiaox0105/HM_project/README.md

 This project simulates a simple hotel booking system.

-It allows guests to book rooms of different types that are available during the time selected, display the bill, and allows the manager to view total income of a time period and cancel bookings. [^1]
+It allows guests to book rooms of different types that are available during the time selected, display the bill, and allows the manager to view total income of a time period and cancel bookings[^1].

 Data is stored through extensive use of 2D arrays, which allows guests to check-out and check-in on the same day.